HendrikEduard/where-am-i/README.md

-# A HTML, Javascript & CSS Geolocation page.
+# An HTML, Javascript & CSS Geolocation page.
 ### Using javascript, a link is created to send you to Google Maps.
 ##### Accuracy is generally within 30 - 50 feet.